stormpath/stormpath-documentation/source/005_auth_n.rst

   HTTP/1.1 302 Redirect
   Location: https://myapplication.com/whatever/callback?jwtResponse=$RESPONSE_JWT

-At this point you can...?
+At this point your user is authenticated and able to use your app.